lockss/lockss-rtd-portal/docs/plugin/identification/plugin-name.rst

    This name is only displayed in a few places in the LOCKSS Web user interface, for instance in the Plugins table.

 Example
-   In the Global LOCKSS Netowrk (GLN), the plugin to process volumes of journals by Oxford University Press (OUP) hosted on the Silverchair platform has the name ``Oxford University Press Journals Plugin``.
+   In the Global LOCKSS Network (GLN), the plugin to process volumes of journals by Oxford University Press (OUP) hosted on the Silverchair platform has the name ``Oxford University Press Journals Plugin``.

    .. code-block:: xml